MED III Clerkship

 The Department of Anesthesiology and Pain Management hosts third year medical students as they complete a clerkship that lasts a total of three weeks.

-Furthermore the students observe pain procedures performed by the anesthesia pain team; and are introduced to the principles of patient controlled anesthesia (PCA) and patient controlled epidural anesthesia (PCEA).
+Furthermore, the students observe pain procedures performed by the anesthesia pain team; and are introduced to the principles of patient controlled analgesia (PCA) and patient controlled epidural analgesia (PCEA).
 Simulation sessions are also given to ensure that the principles of intravenous insertion, airway control, induction of general anesthesia, monitoring and complications that might arise during maintenance of general anesthesia are understood.

 Elective Rotations for AUB Medical Students

-The department of Anesthesiology at the American University of Beirut Medical Center (AUBMC) offers a month of elective for local, regional and international medical students.
+The department of Anesthesiology at the American University of Beirut Medical Center (AUBMC) offers a one-month elective rotation for local, regional and international medical students.
 This program has been a positive experience for both national and international students who have integrated well within the department.

 We have had several students coming from Lithuania, Slovakia, Portugal, Germany, Switzerland, England, Bulgaria, as well as, Syria.
-Some have chosen to come for another month, others have sent their friends.
+Some have chosen to come for another month, others have referred their medical colleagues to the same clerkship program.